-After analyzing these data from previous intubation and postintubation period, a detailed examination of the patient was undertaken.
-Spirometry was performed, which showed no deviations, together with an examination by a pneumophthisiologist.
-The anesthesiological examination revealed that the patient was obese with a BMI of 34.72, increased girth and reduced neck height.
+After analysing these data from previous intubation and postintubation period, a detailed examination of the patient was undertaken.
+Spirometry was performed, which showed no deviations, together with an examination by a pulmonologist.
+The anaesthesiologic examination revealed that the patient was obese with a BMI of 34.72, increased girth and reduced neck height.
 Neck mobility was preserved, Mallampati score II-III, with normal thyromental distance.
-The day before the surgery, preoperative bronchodilator therapy (amp Aminophylline NoI/12h and amp Methylprednisolone 80 mg/12h) was prescribed to the patient.
+The day before the surgery, preoperative bronchodilator therapy (aminophylline NoI/12 h and methylprednisolone 80 mg/12 h) was prescribed to the patient.

-Thirty minutes before enetring the operating room, premedication was prescribed in the form of an intramuscular injection of amp Midazolam 5 mg and amp Atropine 0.5 mg.
+Thirty minutes before entering the operating room, premedication was given in the form of an intramuscular injection of 5 mg of midazolam and 0.5 mg of atropine.
 The response to premedication was satisfactory.
 Upon entering the operating room, non-invasive monitoring was provided: ECG, pulse oximeter, manometer for blood pressure (BP) measurement.
-Vital parameters after placing the patient on the operating table were: BP 131/82 mmHg, heart rate (HR) 77/min and SpO2 97%.
+Vital parameters after placing the patient on the operating table were BP 131/82 mmHg, heart rate (HR) 77/min and SpO2 97%.
 After administration of oxygen therapy, saturation improved to SpO2 99%.
-Introduction to general anesthesia was started with amp Midazolam 2 mg, amp Fentanyl 100 mcg and amp Propofol 170 mg.
+Introduction to general anaesthesia was started with 2 mg of midazolam, 100 mcg of fentanyl and 170 mg of propofol.
 When loss of consciousness and respiratory suppression were established, manual ventilation with the help of a face mask was started.
-One minute after the administration of amp Rocuronium 50 mg, the HR increased to 125-135/min with occasional ventricular extrasystoles.
-Blood pressure was measured and it was as low as 65-75/35-45 mmHg.
+One minute after the administration of 50 mg of rocuronium, the HR increased to 125-135/min with occasional extrasystoles.
+Blood pressure was measured, and it was as low as 65-75/35-45 mmHg.
 Clinical examination at that moment showed no visible skin changes or changes in the patient's oxygenation.
-The patient's peripheral pulse was not filiform, skin was not flushed nor pale.
-Two minutes after administration of muscle relaxant, the patient was intubated without any difficulties, with Cormack-Lehane score 1.
+The patient's peripheral pulse was stable, skin was not flushed nor pale.
+Two minutes after the administration of the muscle relaxant, the patient was intubated without any difficulties, with a Cormack-Lehane score of 1.
 Immediately after intubation, resistance during manual ventilation was observed.
-After placing the patient on the mechanical ventilator transpulmonary pressure showed 25-27 mmHg, therefore, manual ventilation was continued.
+After placing the patient on the mechanical ventilator, transpulmonary pressure ranged from 25 to 27 mmHg, therefore, manual ventilation was continued.
 Despite attempts to maintain adequate ventilation, SpO2 dropped to 88%.
 Considering dropping in SpO2 and low BP, 100% oxygen was administered with a flow rate of 6 L/min together with rapid administration of crystalloid fluids.
-Phenylephrine 50 mcg was administered on two occasions with close monitoring of BR and HR.
-This was followed by the rise of BP to 80/40 mmHg, the HR maintained 115-120/min.
-Saturation rose to 93%.
-After the systolic BP reached a value above 100 mmHg and HR dropped to 100-105/min, amp Aminophylline NoI was administered in slow bolus.
+A dose of 50 mcg of phenylephrine was administered on two occasions with close monitoring of BR and HR.
+This was followed by the rise of BP to 80/40 the HR maintained 115-120/min. mmHg, Saturation rose to 93%.
+After the systolic BP reached a value above 100 mmHg and HR dropped to 100-105/min, aminophylline NoI was administered in slow bolus.